Kryha/KREAd/docs/glossary.md

   "url": "https://builder.agoric.kryha.dev/static/media/default-character.216ad02c.png"
 }
 ```
-> 💡 Properties containing links do not include the full url, prefix them with `https://pink-defensive-jay-557.mypinata.cloud/ipfs/` if you wish to access the link
+> 💡 Properties containing IPFS cids do not include the full url, prefix them with `https://pink-defensive-jay-557.mypinata.cloud/ipfs/` if you wish to access the document

 #### Item sft
 Semi-fungible token representing items that can be equipped to and from a Character's [Inventory](#character-inventory).
 Each Item contains a set of properties which relate to the SAGES universe, including an image showing how it looks.
 Items can be equipped to and unequpped from a Character's inventory by its owner, doing so results in changes to the Character's appearance and [dynamic] properties, such as the character level.
 It's important to understand that [equipping](#equip) an Item sft requires escrowing the token on contract, this ensures equipped items can only be equipped to a single Inventory at once, and preserves a Character's inventory when transferring the Character.